dillon-garrett/Canary-Connect-Take-Home/README.md

 To interact with the app, simply choose the type of graph you want to display and click __submit__.
 If you would like to close the graph, you may do so by clicking __hide graph__.

 *\*A quick note:* perhaps it is my computer/internet connection, but the API is sometimes quite slow.
 To prevent this I would have implemented caching, but I would have needed direct access to the origin server.
+Had I had more time, there are a number of practices I would have implemented or implemented more effectively.
+I look forward to discussing these.

 __Author:__ Dillon Garrett